davehochh/hellofixit/README_HELLOFIXIT.txt

 	String to check for for new customer and new fixit (hardcoded currently) Time interval where it won't create new job for same customer

-- Jobs relay
-	** Calculate distance between zip codes to figure out what Fixits to relay jobs to Get rid of current jobadmin page and replace with a view Confirmation that we got your job message
-	Put real data validation on mms in jobs relay
-	If job is from customer we don't have zip code then ask for zip code

 - Logs
 	Add nid to watchdog messages